ehalekote/EE422C_Cheaters_Project/README.md

 # EE422C_Cheaters_Project

 First, we create a map where we assign each essay a number.
 For example, the first essay in a folder of essays would be 1, the next would be 2, etc.  In the map, the key is the file number and the value is the file's name.
 There are K essays in a folder.
+This allows for us to easier generate the final list of cheaters.

 We then create a K x K matrix where we store the number of matches between essays.